Petbe

-In Egyptian mythology, Petbe was the god of revenge, worshiped in the area around Akhmin, in central Egypt.
+In Egyptian mythology, Petbe was the god of revenge, worshipped in the area around Akhmim, in central Egypt.
 His name translates as Sky-Ba, roughly meaning "Soul of the Sky", or "Mood of the sky".
 However, Petbe may be a Chaldean deity introduced by immigrant workers from the Levant, with his name being a corruption of the hybrid phrase Pet-(Ba'al), meaning "Lord of the sky".
 Early Christians compared Petbe to the Greek god Cronus.